QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 The above specifications of the perceived transition matrices :math:`P_a` and :math:`P_b`, taken directly from Harrison and Kreps, build in stochastically alternating temporary optimism and pessimism.

-Remember that state :math:`1` is the high dividend state
+Remember that state :math:`1` is the high dividend state.

-* In state :math:`0`, a type :math:`a` agent is more optimistic about next period's dividend than a type :math:`b` agent
+* In state :math:`0`, a type :math:`a` agent is more optimistic about next period's dividend than a type :math:`b` agent.

-* In state :math:`1`, a type :math:`b` agent is more optimistic about next period's dividend
+* In state :math:`1`, a type :math:`b` agent is more optimistic about next period's dividend.

 However, the stationary distributions :math:`\pi_A = \begin{bmatrix} .57 & .43 \end{bmatrix}` and :math:`\pi_B = \begin{bmatrix} .43 & .57 \end{bmatrix}` tell us that a type :math:`B` person is more optimistic about the dividend process in the long run than is a type A person.